Amarabright/Inventory-Management-Analysis/README.md

 ## Features of the Report

 The hamburger icon is a button that helps you to view the different pages.
-When you hover on it, you will see an effect and a click on it will open up a navigation pane that has buttons to direct to the desired page you want to see.
+When you hover on it, you will see an effect and a click on it will open up a navigation pane that has buttons to direct you to the desired page you want to see.
 After which you can always return to the hamburger button when done.
 To get the insight, you click on the **black info icon** which will lead you to the insight page.
-The Linkedin icon functions very well too as a click on it will take you to my linkedin profile, if you wish to contact me.
-I think you should. so i knwo how you feel about this project :grinning:
+The LinkedIn icon functions very well too as a click on it will take you to my LinkedIn profile if you wish to contact me.
+I think you should. so i know how you feel about this project :grinning:

 Here are the reports: